NickFoodz/SYSC3303-Drone-Project/src/README.txt

             - Increments the time up in seconds.
 If an event happens to be at any of those times, send the event to the scheduler queue

+Iteration 3:
+    1. DroneSubsystem.java
+            - UDP for communicating between the drone subsystem and the scheduler, the drone subsystem and the drones, and the drones and the scheduler

+    2. FireIncidentSubsystem.java
+            - Fixed simulator adding events at proper times
+            - UDP for communicating between scheduler

+    3. Scheduler.java
+            - UDP for communicating with FireIncidentSubsystem and DroneSubsystem, as well as status messages of the drones

+    4. FireEvent.java
+            - No Changes

+    5. DroneSubsystemTest.java
+            - Test class for DroneSubsystem

+    6. FireIncidentSubsystemTest.java
+            - Test class for FireIncidentSubsystemTest

+    7. SchedulerTest.java
+            - Test class for Scheduler

+    8. Simulation.java
+            - Added a constructor with the new UDP FireIncidentSystem